O3Labs/SmartEco/Tutorials/SmartEcoDapp-Tutorial.md

 });
 ```

-Now lets break down this function, we are invoking the contract with scriptHash
+Now let's break down this function.
+We are invoking the contract with scriptHash

 ```505663a29d83663a838eee091249abd167e928f5```

 The scriptHash is the uniqe ID given to every smart contract.
-We are calling the method ```storeData``` which is one of the methods located in contract and passing in the argument ```"hello"``` which is of type string.
+We are calling the method ```storeData``` which is one of the methods located in the contract and passing in the argument ```"hello"``` which is of type string.

 We are also attaching a network fee of ```0.001``` to this transaction to ensure speedy completion of the transaction.